lsst-dm/dmtn-094/index.rst

 With the PKCE flow, the refresh token can be presented at any time to the token issuer to issue a short-lived capability token.

+The token issuer implements a token download interface.
+Minimally, the token download interface allows a user to select the capabilities a token should be configured with and download the token.

 Token Authorization
 -------------------